totalspectrum/flexprop/README.md

 * Default parameter values for functions
 * Optional type specifiers for function parameters and return values
 * Automatic passing of strings as pointers in some cases

+If the file name ends in `.spin2`, then the standard Spin2 language is assumed, with some legacy features from Spin1 supported.

 See `doc/spin.md` for more details.